Support for Veterans

 NHS Transition, Intervention and Liaison mental health service (NHS TILS)

-Is for armed forces personnel approaching discharge and veterans.
 The service provides a range of treatment, from access to early support to therapeutic treatment for complex mental health difficulties and psychological trauma.
 It also provides help, where appropriate, with other problems, for example money, employment or housing.

 The Veterans and Families’ Directory of Services